 Eastside Legal Assistance Program (ELAP) is adding to our legal team!
 This full-time position will provide legal services to survivors of domestic violence throughout King County.

-Dynamic opportunity to make equal access to justice in our community a reality.
+This is a dynamic opportunity to make equal access to justice in our community a reality.
 Eastside Legal Assistance Program (ELAP) provides civil legal services to survivors of domestic violence (DV) throughout King County, and pro bono legal aid to low-income individuals in East King County.

 Please read the qualifications (below) carefully.
 Before applying, you MUST have a current license to practice law in Washington State, you MUST have a passion for equal justice for marginalized communities, and you MUST have the ability to work in a holacratic organization.